 K2 teamed with Thermic to create the heated Recon 120 Heat, the Anthem 105 Heat, BFC 100 Heat and BFC W 95 Heat.
 For folks with chronically cold feet, having the heat option integrated into the boot design improves ease of operation and eliminates the pain of installation.

-As dedicated hiking boots with rockered, fully treaded soles, 60-degree ROM in hike mode and Pebax shells and cuffs, the five new Dispatch models (3 men’s, 2 women’s) fall squarely outside Realskiers’ realm.
-The community best served by the new Revolver, Method and Diverge SC models – aficionados of the half-pipe and terrain park – likewise lands somewhere beyond our expertise.
+As dedicated hiking boots with rockered, fully treaded soles, 60-degree ROM in hike mode and Pebax shells and cuffs, the five Dispatch models (3 men’s, 2 women’s) fall squarely outside Realskiers’ realm.
+Counseling the community best served by the new Revolver, Method and Diverge SC models – aficionados of the half-pipe and terrain park – likewise lands somewhere beyond our expertise.
 The “SC” in the SC Diverge stands for Sammy Carlson, who must have asked for the addition of tech fittings to this 102mm-lasted boot.
-The addition of tech fittings to a Park boot combines two worlds we know absolutely nothing about in a single product.
+The addition of tech fittings to a wide-body Park boot combines two worlds we know absolutely nothing about in a single product.
 About all we can do is wish all who essay them many happy landings.